-A vehicle powered only by electricity, and also known as ‘pure’ or 100% electric cars.
+A BEV is a vehicle powered only by electricity.
+This is also known as ‘pure’ or 100% electric.
 The vehicle is charged by an external power source, i.e. at a chargepoint.
 They do not produce any tailpipe emissions.

-Currently typical battery-electric cars have a real-world range of over 100 miles, with many of the newest travelling up to 300 miles on a single charge.
+Currently typical BEVs have a real-world range of over 100 miles, with many of the newest travelling up to 300 miles on a single charge.

-A vehicle which has a battery, electric drive motor and an internal combustion engine (ICE).
+A PHEV is a vehicle which has a battery, electric drive motor as well as an internal combustion engine (ICE).
 It can be driven using the ICE, or the electric drive motor, or both, and can be recharged from an external power source.

 Typical PHEVs will have a pure-electric range of up to 30 miles.
-Once the electric battery is depleted, journeys can still continue in hybrid mode, meaning that there is no range limitation.
-PHEVs are only efficient if there are regularly charged, otherwise they can be more expensive to run than a conventional petrol or diesel.
+Once the electric battery is depleted, journeys can still continue in hybrid mode, meaning that you can travel without having to stop to charge.
+However, PHEVs are only efficient if they are regularly charged, otherwise they can be more expensive to run than a conventional petrol or diesel.

 Grants are available to reduce the initial purchase cost of eligible plug-in vehicles and the cost and installation of chargepoints.
-The Plug-in Vehicle Grant provides up to a maximum of either £3,000 for a car, up to a maximum of £8,000 for a van or £1,500 for a motorbike.
+The Plug-in Vehicle Grant provides up to £3,000 for a car, £8,000 for a van or £1,500 for a motorbike.

-The Office for Low Emission Vehicles (OLEV) is responsible for these grants and maintains the list of eligible vehicles .
+The Office for Zero Emission Vehicles (OZEV) is responsible for these grants and maintains a list of eligible vehicles.
 The grant is automatically deducted from the retail price when an eligible vehicle is purchased, so there is no additional paperwork to complete.

-When considering an electric vehicle many are concerned about the matter of charging.
+When considering an electric vehicle, a barrier can be concerns over charging options.
 Chargepoints can be installed at homes with a garage or driveway.
-More and more are also available at workplaces, on residential streets, in town centres, public car parks and ‘destinations’, such as shopping centres or motorway service stations.
+More and more are also available at workplaces, on residential streets, in town centres, public car parks, motorway service stations and so on.
 The speed your vehicle recharges will be affected by the chargepoint speed available and also how fast the vehicle itself can recharge.

 Cambridge City Council are providing information about charging electric vehicles in Cambridge on their website.